devJaja/smart_health/smart_med/README.md

-Overview
+OVERVIEW

-SMARTMED is a robust and secure health management application designed to simplify medical record handling for both patients and healthcare providers.
+SMARTHEALTH is a robust and secure health management application designed to simplify medical record handling for both patients and healthcare providers.
 The platform includes a Patient Dashboard and a Doctor Dashboard, tailored for seamless and efficient interactions.
-SMARTMED leverages cutting-edge technologies like IPFS (InterPlanetary File System) for decentralized and secure data storage, ensuring privacy, accessibility, and compliance with healthcare standards.
+SMARTHEALTH leverages cutting-edge technologies like IPFS (InterPlanetary File System) for decentralized and secure data storage, ensuring privacy, accessibility, and compliance with healthcare standards.

-Features
+FEATURES

 -Patient Dashboard
 Personal Information Management: View and update patient profiles, including contact and emergency details.
 Recent Vitals: Monitor key health parameters such as blood pressure, heart rate, temperature, and more.